osmphp-archived/osmdocs-docs/version-control/02-remote-repositories.md

 Uploading commits from your local repository to the GitHub repository is known as **pushing**.

-Before first push, link your local repository to your GitHub repository.
-To do that copy GitHub repository URL by pressing `Clone or download` on your GitHub repository page, clicking on `Use SSH` and copying `git@github...git` URL from the text box and use it in the following command:
+Before the first push, link your local repository to your GitHub repository:

+1. in GitHub, copy GitHub repository URL by pressing `Clone or download` on your GitHub repository page, clicking on `Use SSH` and copying `git@github...git` URL from the text box.

+2. Use copied GitHub repository URL in the following command:

     cd {book_dir}
     git remote add origin git@github...git

-Then push your local commits to GitHub repository:
+After your local repository is linked to the repository on GitHub, push your local commits to GitHub repository:

     cd {book_dir}
     git checkout master